RobertTheNerd/ubuntu-dev-post-installation/README.md

 # Ubuntu post installation script
 This is the script to install & config a Ubuntu dev machine.
-Tested for Ubuntu 16.04. #DRY.
+Tested with Ubuntu 16.04. #DRY.
 Features/software:
 * No password for sudo
 * git